deflex-fi/deflex-referrer-treasury/README.md

 ### Registering an escrow account: `register_escrow`

 Registers an escrow account that collects commissions for a referrer.
-A referrer can have at most one escrow account.
+A referrer can have only one escrow account.

 Parameters:
 1. `referrer_address`: the address of the referrer account that is escrow is linked to.

-Box references:
-- `(0x00, referrer_address)`
-- `(0x01, escrow_address)`

-Required network fees: `2 * minfee`
+Required network fees: `1 * minfee`
 - `1 * minfee` microALGO for the call itself
-- `1 * minfee` to send 0.057 ALGO to the app account

 Notes:
 - This function must be called from the escrow account
 - The escrow account must rekey itself to the app account
-- The escrow account must contain at least 0.157 ALGO, 0.057 of which are sent to the app account to cover for the MBR increase due to the boxes
-- Once an escrow is linked to a referrer, it cannot be unlinked anymore.
-This allows for easier caching of (referrer, escrow) mappings on the application side (otherwise we'd need too many indexer lookups).
+- Once an escrow is rekeyed to a referrer, it cannot be unlinked anymore.

 ### Claiming commissions: `claim`